emersonfbarros/backend-challenge-klever/README.md

 - `make release`: Run the application in gin release mode.
 - `make test`: Run tests for all packages in the project.
 - `make test-verbose`: Run tests for all packages in the project in verbose mode.
+- `make test-coverage`: Runs tests for all packages and shows coverage.
 - `make clean`: Remove the `gowallet` executable.

 To use these commands, simply type `make` followed by the desired command in your terminal.
 For example: